markziemann/Gene-function-imputation/README.md

 **srx_agg** - Multiple runs, if any, are aggregated to its corresponding experiment.
 Function from https://github.com/markziemann/getDEE2/issues/7#issuecomment-639290203

 </br>
-**cl_lengthCut** - # This function's output is a list  grouped by total clusters which gives (1) a table of GeneIDs assigned to a cluster number, (2) the cutree denominator to achieve that total cluster, and (3) the tally of the total Gene IDs belonging to a cluster number.
+**cl_lengthCut** - This function's output is a list  grouped by total clusters which gives (1) a table of GeneIDs assigned to a cluster number, (2) the cutree denominator to achieve that total cluster, and (3) the tally of the total Gene IDs belonging to a cluster number.

 - Input:
     - hr = heirarchical clustering object from `hclust()` of the stats library
     - min and max = minimum and maximum value of the denominator used in the cutree function to determine total clusters
     - interval = intervals for the vector of values between min and max used as input for          different cluster totals

 ### 4B.
 Imputation functions

-**wcorr_cluster** - "weights" the GO matrix of a cluster by multiplying all the correlation values of a gene from the `edge_list()` output; it then takes a weighted average of the matrix to be imputed later with a threshold value.
+**wcorr_cluster** - assigns "weights" to the GO matrix of a cluster by multiplying all the correlation values of a gene from the `edge_list()` output; it then takes a weighted average of the matrix to be imputed later with a threshold value.
 This function's output is a nested list of genes belonging to a cluster with a tally of how many correlation values passed the threshold that connects the gene to a GO Term.

 - Input: